Academia.eu Profile: https://birkbeck.academia.edu/CraigThomson

 Craig Thomson – MA, BA (Hons), PhD Candidate (Birkbeck, UoL)

 Craig Thomson is a PhD candidate from Birkbeck, University of London whose research interests include: Horror/Gothic literature, Monster Theory and Folklore Studies.
-He is a previous graduate of the University of Lincoln and a member of both The Folklore Society and The International Gothic Association.
+He is a previous graduate of the University of Lincoln and a member of The International Gothic Association, The Folklore Society and The Midlands Network of Popular Culture.

 His current research investigates the rise of the werewolf within the Gothic literature of the late 19th and early 20th Century, particularly in relation to Folklore, Popular Culture and modern enchantment.